bintjahsh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-These are my lessons on shell I/O redirection
+my lessons on shell redirections